 If the data has to be changed, locate the desired address with the column and page address input after the 8Ch command, and change only the data that needs be changed.
 If the data does not have to be changed, data input cycles are not required.
-Data input is required only if previous data output needs to be altered.

-Make sure \overrightarrow{WP} is held to High when the Page Copy (2) operation is performed.
+Make sure WP is held to High when the Page Copy (2) operation is performed.
 Also make sure the Page Copy operation is terminated with 8Ch-10h command sequence.